andreilevin/HoopsHero/README.md

 ## Codebase

-This prediction model was written in python; the code resides in four sequentially run jupyter notebooks in the main directory.
-Each notebook reads and writes to various tables stored as csv files in the `data/` folder.
+This prediction model was written in Python; the code resides in four sequentially run Jupyter Notebooks in the main directory.
+Each notebook reads from and writes to various tables stored as .csv files in the `data/` folder.

 * **1-scrape**:   A built-from-scratch web scraper that parses [basketball-reference.com](www.basketball-reference.com) for player stats and salaries.